 Granville Island's public docks are managed by CMHC-Granville Island through a manual reservation system.
 Generally, the rules mirror False Creek's anchoring permit parameters and the moorage is a mixture of permanent moorage, daily reservations, and free space for visits under three hours.
 To increase the number of Island visitors and improve their travel experience, a Moorage Strategy should be considered to evaluate current practices and explore the best use of Granville Island's public docks.
+Part of this could include increasing access to paddling activities.

-1.13 Assess the current use of Granville Island's public moorage space and explore opportunities to optimize its use and help increase public access to Granville Island by water
+14. Assess the current use of Granville Island's public moorage space and explore opportunities to optimize its use and help increase public access to Granville Island by water